dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2019-01-15-Paradox-Of-Learning.md

 header:
      teaser: /assets/images/wiapost/5090-Paradox-Of-Learning.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Paradox Of Learning](/assets/images/wiapost/5090-Paradox-Of-Learning.jpg)

-## Paradox Of Learning
+# Paradox Of Learning

 If you listen to some idea with an empty mind,
 no previous knowledge or